Sujitroy98/BlinkitPulse-Consumer-and-Outlet-Analysis/README.md

 ---

 ## Insights and Conclusions
-  - Blinkit shows strong sales, crossing the $1M mark -Low-fat items are preferred, suggesting a health-conscious customer base -Fruits, vegetables, and snacks are the highest-selling categories -Medium-sized outlets in Tier 3 areas yield the highest profitability -Supermarkets lead in sales, while grocery stores rank high in product visibility
+  - Blinkit shows strong sales, crossing the $1M mark.
+  - Low-fat items are preferred, suggesting a health-conscious customer base.
+  - Fruits, vegetables, and snacks are the highest-selling categories.
+  - Medium-sized outlets in Tier 3 areas yield the highest profitability.
+  - Supermarkets lead in sales, while grocery stores rank high in product visibility.